Baby Smoove: Early life

 Jaelin Parker was born December 3, 1996, and raised on the east side of Detroit, Michigan.
 He recalls growing up in a poorer neighborhood of Detroit and wishing to be suburban.
 He also recalls skipping school and not socializing a lot when younger.
 He graduated from High School in 2014.

 Career

 Smoove recalls recording in a studio for the first time at age 15.
 In 2018, he created a CD mixtape titled Why so Serious which he recalls not gaining attention.
 In 2019, he released his single "CardoGotWings" on streaming platform SoundCloud which garnered attention from online music publication Pitchfork who selected the song as "The must-hear rap song of the day".
 In July 2020, Smoove released his project I'm Still Perfect.
 His project is noted by Jordan Darville of The Fader as being stylistically similar to American rapper Drakeo the Ruler.
 In December 2020, he released his mixtape Hardwood Classic with production from Detroit record producer Enrgy.
 In April 2021, he appeared on American rapper Lil Yachty's album Michigan Boy Boat on the track "Don't Even Bother" alongside rapper Veeze.
 In August 2022, he released his single "Embarrassing" alongside an accompanying music video.

+Personal life

+Legal issues

+On Wednesday, December 10, 2025, Baby Smoove was arrested in Miami following a traffic stop.
+According to police records, officers reported detecting the odor of marijuana and observing a firearm inside the vehicle.
+A subsequent search allegedly uncovered a handgun with ammunition, controlled substances, including suspected marijuana and prescription drugs, and a large amount of cash.
+Smoove was charged with multiple felony counts related to drug possession with intent to sell and carrying a concealed firearm.
+He was released shortly afterward after posting bond.